mirunapopescu99/Brainrot.chatbot/README.md

 # Brainrot.chatbot

+##BrainrotBot: A GenZ/Alpha Mood-Translating Music Chatbot

+##Project Description
-BrainrotBot: A GenZ/Alpha Mood-Translating Music Chatbot This project implements a chatbot that translates user moods into GenZ/Alpha slang and recommends music based on those moods.
+This project implements a chatbot that translates user moods into GenZ/Alpha slang and recommends music based on those moods.
 Project Overview
 BrainrotBot is designed to enhance user engagement by providing a fun and relatable music recommendation experience.
 The chatbot interprets user-inputted moods, translates them into slang terms popular among Gen Z and Alpha generations, and then recommends songs with matching emotional tones from a curated dataset.
 This project utilizes various Natural Language Processing (NLP) techniques to achieve this functionality.
 The core innovation lies in combining mood translation with music recommendation, creating a unique user experience.